Hi there!

 Visual Communication

-• Visual narratives, imagery, and trust in science communication
+• Visual narratives, emotion, and credibility in science communication

-• Art-based approaches to environmental and science engagement
+• Art-based and community-driven approaches to environmental engagement

 Current Projects